modernism

 In 1928, together with the Ukrainian writer’s delegation, Pidmohylnyi visited Paris, Prague, Berlin, and, of course, Moscow.
 His impression of this trip remains unknown.
 Only the investigator’s questions during Pidmohylnyi’s interrogation capture some memory that this literary tour really happened.
 In 1929, the writer continued to work on translations.
 He was removed as the Editor of “Life and Revolution” and, afterward, barely got a chance to join the Kyiv Writers Committee.
 No, not as a writer, editor, or translator, but as a co-leader of a sports club in The Kyiv City House Of Culture.

-Eventually, Pidmohylny and his family moved to Kharkiv, where they lived in someone else’s apartment in the Slovo Building—the absence of his own place to live deeply troubled him.
-Even in harsh conditions, he arranged some routine.
-In his tiny place, guests always bumped into mountains of books and his bicycle – Valerian was unwilling to get rid of it under any circumstances.
+Eventually, Pidmohylny and his family moved to Kharkiv, where they lived in someone else’s apartment in the Slovo Building.
+The absence of his own place to live deeply troubled him.
+Nonetheless, even in harsh conditions, he arranged some routine.
+In his tiny place, guests always bumped into mountains of books and his bicycle — Valerian was unwilling to get rid of it under any circumstances.
 Pidmohylnyi even signed up to be on a staff of signalmen-cyclists during re-registration in the Military Commissariat.

 Author’s notes on writing The City (V. Pidmohylnyi, 1929)

 The story’s main heroine, short-haired Marta, works as a statistician in Makhortrest (Soviet abbreviation for “Tobacco Trust”).
-She feels a weird disgust towards marriage and gets irritated by a desperately in love with her friend, Liova, who suggests she should fall in love with at least someone.
+She feels a weird disgust towards marriage and gets irritated by a desperately-for-love-friend Liova, who suggests she should fall in love with at least someone.
 Liova doesn’t give up and introduces her to his friend-biochemist Slavenko.
 Despite his first unpleasant impression of the girl, he falls in love with her: they talk about proteins, life, and a “new human.”

 RELATED: The best Ukrainian literary classics available in English translations

 Characters of “A Little Touch of Drama” are so obsessed with the creation of the New that, in the end, they realize that everything was already made and remade before them.
-Literary scholar Solomia Pavlychko calls Marta a victim of literature: books a heroine reads in her poor apartment hauntingly repeat the same plots over and over again.
-Meanwhile, Pidmohylnyi expands her worries and her love fever to the size of an ironic little drama.
+Literary scholar Solomia Pavlychko calls Marta a victim of literature: the heroine reads books in her poor apartment that hauntingly repeat the same plots over and over again.
+Meanwhile, Pidmohylnyi expands her worries and love fever to the size of an ironic little drama.

 After 1930, Pidmohylnyi’s last name did not appear on the cover of art periodicals or in bookshop windows.
 Instead, it appeared in interrogation protocols for Ukrainian writers.
 Valerian Pidmohylnyi was mentioned among other suspicious writers for some time, but only as a defender of the old worldview.
 It changed in December of 1934 when, during an apartment #57 search, NKVD found books and letters that later became a ground for his arrest.